-ECTS credits or the European Credit Transfer System is an academic credit system used to calculate a student’s workload that he spends on a specific subject or entire study program.
-ECTS makes the educational performance of a student more transparent and equivalent to the education system of other countries.
+ECTS credits (European Credit Transfer System) is an academic credit system used to determine a student’s workload that he/she spends on a specific subject, a group of subjects, or an entire study program.
+ECTS makes educational achievements more straightforward and equivalent to the education system of other countries.

 Why is ECTS needed?

-If a student gets one degree in one country and wants to pursue a second degree in another country then ECTS credits are required.
+If a student receives one degree in one country and desires to pursue a second degree in another country, then ECTS credits are needed.
 For example, if George completed his bachelor’s in Germany and he wants to pursue a master’s in Sweden.
 Then he requires to calculate ECTS credits to prove that his bachelor’s degree is equivalent to a Swedish bachelor and he is eligible to pursue a master’s degree in a Swedish university.

 Benefits of ECTS credits conversion:

-The beauty of the ECTS credit system is that it makes a degree valuable so it can be accepted around the world.
-Mostly students who want to study in Germany want to convert their educational performance in ECTS credits.
-So, they always ask about the benefits of ECTS credits.
+The ECTS credit system’s excellence is that it makes a degree more worthy, so it is accepted worldwide.
+Often students who desire to study in Germany want to convert their educational achievement in ECTS credits.
+So, they always ask about the advantages of ECTS credits.
 These are the topmost benefits of ECTS credit conversion:

 - You can easily study one degree in one country and second in another country. e.g a bachelor in UK and master in Germany.